-In the past ten years there have been a plethora of events, some reminiscent of earlier years, and many unprecedented which have had an effect on me in different ways.
+In the past ten to twelve years there have been a plethora of events, some reminiscent of earlier years, and many unprecedented which have had an effect on us in different ways.
 I will not try and catalog those here in this blog, one of over 500 written in the past ten years.
 Varieties of topics, some commentaries on what I regard as issues, some about learning, growing and changing, numerous observations and some seasonal ones.
 There is no definite theme that I can discern except perhaps “for the record.”
 If anyone wants know what I think or what I believe these blogs are probably as good a source as any.
 They are not masterpieces of writing although they give me a forum for expression that is public and that anyone can read.

-I am going to highlight the Sandy Hook tragedy on December 14 of 2012 because in the recent decade we have endured over 2500 mass shootings, 199 of them in this year alone and its only May.
+I am going to highlight the Sandy Hook tragedy on December 14 of 2012 because in the recent decade we have endured over 2500 mass shootings, 199 of them in this year alone and its only May when this was written.
 And today’s news of 18 children killed in an elementary school in Texas.
 It has to stop.
 There is no sanctuary – schools, grocery stores, shopping malls, churches, synagogues, mosques, nightclubs, workplaces, concerts – people going about their lives and then one day, everything changes and is never the same again.
 That our kids have to endure shooter drills and lockdowns is not the characteristic of this decade I would have hoped to emphasize but here it is and here we are in the aftermath.

 We endured a disastrous election in 2016 and the years following have been fraught with political divisiveness, and a movement in the direction of an authoritarian government that would restrict freedoms and our inalienable rights – “a right that can’t be restrained or repealed by human laws.”
 Sometimes called natural rights, inalienable rights “flow from our nature as free people.”
 This appears to be in jeopardy with the recently appointed Supreme Court.
 I have been disappointed in our country’s leadership and their failure to find a way to work together to solve some of our more pressing problems in every arena of our life and culture.
+Just my opinion based on my values, beliefs and practices.
+You don’t have to agree and we can agree to disagree and still have a civil conversation.

 There has been bad news from every quarter – government, health care, profiteering in the health insurance sector, education, the environment, climate change and racism.
 It seems that many pay little attention to these things until they affect them or their family personally.
 As we neared the end of this decade we were hit with the Pandemic which has affected everyone and it’s not over yet.
 Over 1,000,000 dead which left 250,000 children without a parent or primary care-giver.
 And the numbers and statistics on this topic, and others, bring little comfort or resolution.